-7.7.7 User management 4
+7.7.7 User management 🚑

-The user management allows you to create a user list.
+OPC UA Configuration Server Settings Data access The user management allows you to create a user list.
 For each user, you can define a password and a role.

-- 1. Under Project tree at 'OPC UA configuration' click on 'User management'.
+1. ▶ Under Project tree at 'OPC UA configuration' click on 'User management'.

-- ⇒ The editor for 'User management' opens.

-- 2. Select the area 'User management'.
+- $\Rightarrow$ The editor for 'User management' opens. - 2.
+Select the area 'User management'.